t-mullen/wire-protocol/README.md

 `WireProtocol` provides you with a few simple serializers.
 You can use them by specifying `type` in your message definition.

 ### `'buffer'`
 Does nothing.
 Expects message bodies to be `Buffer`s and outputs `Buffer`s.
+The default if no type is specified.

 ### `'string'`
 Expects message bodies to be strings and outputs strings.